MohamedLotfy989/Group_Activity_Recognition_Volleyball/README.md

    python scripts/train_baseline8.py
    python scripts/train_baseline9.py
    ```
+### Features and Checkpoints
+You can download the features and checkpoints from [here](https://drive.google.com/drive/folders/1G2DlJhEeKMi6pvXbY1mG5p8PET0jXZwn?usp=drive_link).

 ### Configuration
 Model configurations are stored in the `configs/` directory.
 Adjust parameters such as learning rate, batch size, and number of epochs by editing the relevant `.yml` file.